eudovic/laravel-8.0-api-rest/README.md

 https://laravel.com/docs/8.x/routing

 Now you can send you requests for defined controllers.
 Just for clarify.
-Inside yout created controller you will see the methods:
+Inside your created controller you will see the methods:
 1. **index** (GET).
 1. **store** (POST)
 1. **show** (GET) - use  endpoint/{id}